Dragon Ball Xenoverse 2: Plot

-Two years after the events of Dragon Ball Xenoverse, the protagonist—now a member of the Time Patrol—receives a mission from Elder Kai to correct distortions in history.
-They meet the Supreme Kai of Time and her bird Tokitoki, who is preparing to lay an egg that will give birth to a new universe.
-Their first mission involves assisting Goku against his older brother Raditz, who has been strengthened by dark magic.
-Behind these changes are Towa and Mira, who are recruiting powerful allies across timelines.
+Two years after the events of Dragon Ball Xenoverse, the new protagonist—now a member of the Time Patrol—receives a mission from Elder Kai to correct distortions in history.
+They meet the Supreme Kai of Time and her bird Tokitoki, who is preparing to lay an egg that will give birth to a new Timeline.
+Their first mission involves assisting Goku against his older brother Raditz, who has been strengthened by demon realm magic.
+Behind these changes are Towa and Mira, who are recruiting powerful allies across numerous timelines.

 During the Saiyan Saga, the Time Patroller teams up with Goku to stop Turles from sabotaging the battle against Nappa and Prince Vegeta, defeating both Saiyans in their Great Ape forms.
 On Namek, the Patroller aids Gohan and Krillin, foils Captain Ginyu's body-swapping schemes, and helps Goku defeat Frieza and his brother older Cooler, who arrive together.
 The Patroller also intervenes in Future Trunks' timeline, saving Future Gohan from a reprogrammed Android 16 and repelling Mira.
 Despite being forbidden to interfere, Trunks briefly joins Future Gohan's fight against the Androids before Gohan convinces him to accept his fate and safeguard their future.

 The Patroller later aids Trunks' younger self after the Cell Games, defeating both Future Cell and the Androids with Trunks' help.
 With Trunks' timeline stabilized, the Patroller moves on to the Majin Buu era, stopping Broly's interference during Vegeta's sacrifice and helping Goku and Vegeta defeat Kid Buu.
 In Hell, they face Janemba (from Fusion Reborn), enabling Vegeta's return to Earth and the fusion into Vegito.
 The Patroller next confronts the Masked Saiyan—revealed as Bardock, Goku's father—during Goku's battle with Beerus.
 Mira intervenes, but Beerus' rage over a pudding incident forces the Patroller and Whis to calm him down.